austingene/forgerock-doc-maven-plugin/README.md

 This Maven plugin centralizes configuration of core documentation, to ensure that documents are formatted uniformly.

-_This document covers functionality present in 2.0.0._
+_This document covers functionality present in 2.1.0-SNAPSHOT._

-With centralized configuration handled by this Maven plugin, the core documentation-related project configuration takes at least two arguments:
+With centralized configuration handled by this Maven plugin, the core documentation-related project configuration takes at least three arguments:

 *   `<projectName>`: the short name for the project such as OpenAM, OpenDJ, OpenICF, OpenIDM, OpenIG, and so forth
+*   `<projectVersion>`: the version, such as `1.0.0-SNAPSHOT`, or `3.3.1`
-*   `<googleAnalyticsId>`: to add Google Analytics JavaScript to the HTML output
+*   `<googleAnalyticsId>`: to add Google Analytics JavaScript to HTML output

 The project runs multiple plugin executions: